xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 points of contrast between it and other methods of fixing belief.

-This is the only one of the four methods [**Xie:** tenacity, authority, taste or a priori, science] which presents any distinction of a right and a wrong way.
+This is the only one of the four methods [**Xie:** tenacity, authority, apriority (or taste), science] which presents any distinction of a right and a wrong way.
 If I adopt the method of tenacity and shut myself out from all influences, whatever I think necessary to doing this is necessary according to that method.
-So with the method of
-authority: the state may try to put down heresy by means which, from a scientific point of view, seems very ill-calculated to accomplish its purposes; but the only test _on that method_ is what the state thinks, so that it cannot pursue the method wrongly.
+So with the method of authority: the state may try to put down heresy by means which, from a scientific point of view, seems very ill-calculated to accomplish its purposes; but the only test _on that method_ is what the state thinks, so that it cannot pursue the method wrongly.
 So with the _a priori_ method.
 The very essence of it is to think as one is inclined to think [**Xie:** comparing with Alan Watts' "the world is a game", like a dance where apples are appling and people are peopling].
 All metaphysicians will be sure to do that, however they may be inclined to judge each other to be perversely wrong.
 The Hegelian system recognizes every natural tendency of thought as logical, although it is certain to be abolished by counter-tendencies.
 Hegel thinks there is a regular system in the succession of these tendencies, in consequence of which, after drifting one way and the other for a long time, opinion will at last go right.
 And it is true that metaphysicians get the right ideas at last; Hegel’s system of Nature represents tolerably the science of that day; and one may be sure that whatever scientific investigation has put out of doubt will presently receive _a priori_ demonstration on the part of the metaphysicians.
 But with the scientific method the case is different.
 I may start with known and observed facts to proceed to the unknown; and yet the rules which I follow in doing so may not be such as investigation would approve [**Xie:** the inference rules can be revised during an inquiry].
 The test of whether I am truly following the method is not an immediate appeal to my feelings and purposes, but, on the contrary, itself involves the application of the method.
 Hence it is that bad reasoning as well as good reasoning is possible; and this fact is the foundation of the practical side of logic.

 It is not to be supposed that the first three methods of settling